markirby/Chester-WordPress-MVC-Theme-Framework/README.md

 * name - name of the field, unique to this custom post
 * labelTitle - title of the field, appears above it in the admin section
-* fieldType - type of field to use, at present, only textField is available, this shows a single text field.
-More to come.
+* fieldType - type of field to use, textField or textarea

 You then need to create a file for each block named [customPostType]_[blockName].php, inside mvc/admin_templates.